 - Get Out on House Arrest

 - Get Released on Your Own Recognizance

 - You will be placed in a waiting area or cell.
 If the jail is busy, you may not be processed immediately.

-- Firstly, you will have to answer some simple questions, such as what is your legal name, address, birth date and an emergency contact.
+- Firstly, you will have to answer some simple questions, such as what your legal name is, address, birth date and an emergency contact.

 - You will also be asked about your medical and psychological history.